Family Medicine Electives

 Requirement: Students are required to attend a mandatory orientation session prior to travel.
 Students are also required to attend the BUMC travel clinic prior to departure to assure their utmost safety on this elective.

-Information for Non-BU Students: All elective slots are held for BU students until May 1, 2013.
-On this date we will begin to accept application from outside students.
-They will be reviewed in the order that they are recieved.
+Information for Non-BU Students: All elective slots are held for BU students until the first week of May.
+On this date, we will begin to accept applications from outside students.
+They will be reviewed in the order that they are received.
 If you are interested in applying for an elective at Boston University Medical Center please email BUMC Elective Application along with your CV and personal statement to firstname.lastname@example.org on or after May 1st.